Lambosaurus/hives-and-torches/systems/statuses.md

 The restrained character may use its action to attempt to escape being restrained using a strength test against the restrainer.

 ## Prone
 A prone character is lying on the ground.
 Their ability to move is reduced, and it is difficult to use weapons.
-Your character may willingly become prone by taking half of their movement during a move action to do so.
+Your character may willingly become prone by using their [manouver](actions.md#Manouvering) action to lie down.

  - A prone character has its move actions modified.
 They may instead:
     - [Move](actions.md#Move) action to move up to half their speed